Padraic Fiacc: Belfast and writing

+In the early 1970s, Fiacc met poet Gerald Dawe with whom he corresponded.
+Dawe, while publishing his own poetry, also extolled Fiacc's work and introduced him to wider audiences, including his students at Trinity College, Dublin.
+Many poets and writers visited Fiacc in his Glengormley home.

-In the early 1970s, he met poet Gerald Dawe with whom he met regularly, corresponded, and later acted as mentor.
-Dawe published a steady stream of poetry and other pieces, and still resides in Belfast.
-He was a member of Aosdána, the Irish Arts Academy.
-In the 1980s, Fiacc collaborated with Seamus Carmichael, who produced a series of color linoleum prints, three based on poems from the "Missa Terriblis" collection and 7 based on work from "Woe to the Boy".
+In 1981 Fiacc was elected to membership of Aosdána, the Irish Arts Academy.
+Also in the 1980s, Fiacc collaborated with artist Seamus Carmichael, who produced a series of colour prints, based on Fiacc anthologies.
 These images were widely exhibited in Ireland in 1985 and 1986.

-Many artists have depicted the poet such as Neil Shawcross, Paul Bradley, Dan Dowling, Michael McKernon, Úna O'Grady, Rory Lambe and Photographers such as Frankie Quinn, Stevie Raeylon (Chicago) and Bill Kirk.
+Many artists have depicted the poet and his work including: Neil Shawcross, Paul Bradley, Dan Dowling, Rory Lambe, Michael McKernon, Gearoid MacLoughlann, Helena Solana (Spain), Denise McShannon (Dublin), Seamus Carmichael (USA), and Marion Jordan.